 There are millions of reported cases of early pregnancy and childbirth each year causing death of girls aged 18-20 and complications in pregnancy and childbirth.

-Drinking alcohol and use of tobacco by teens is a major cause of destruction among adolescents which causes injuries, violence and premature deaths.
-It also leads to health problems in future.
+Drinking alcohol and the use of tobacco by teens is a major cause of destruction among adolescents which causes injuries, violence, and premature deaths.
+It also leads to health problems in the future.

 4. Extensive use of Social Media:

 Extensive use of social media can cause negative effects on youth such as sleep deprivation, social isolation, impractical expectations, lower self-esteem, cyberstalking, and cyberbullying.